Training Secrets For The Outdoor Athlete

 Get adequate protein intake and enough sleep.
 Focus on the process and not the results as they are slow.

-Most athletes who want to gain some muscle but aren't aiming to end up built like the Rock, I recommend a comprehensive training approach focused on getting stronger.
+For most athletes who want to gain some muscle but aren't aiming to end up built like the Rock, I recommend a comprehensive training approach focused on getting stronger.
 In the course of building volume, you will also elicit enough stimulus for muscle hypertrophy.

 To get stronger, you need to progressively challenge your muscles and nervous system to generate more force.
 There are many approaches to getting stronger that are effective, but certain principles apply to almost all training systems.